-Thereafter he enjoys a wonderful life solving murders, usually of prominent citizens and other local residents, in the surrounding areas.
+Thereafter he enjoys a wonderful life, solving murders, usually of prominent citizens and other residents in the surrounding areas.

 The whole series has now been re-released in paperback and Kindle, and the complete list can be found on our dedicated 'Cat Who...' page.

 The Siamese cat books in this section are standalone stories - some old, some new.
-In some of them the Siamese cats are the stars of the show, and in some they play supporting roles.
-Some you will have heard of, some you may not know, but they're all delightful, in their own way.
+In some of them, the Siamese cats are the stars of the show, in some they play supporting roles.
+Some you will have heard of, some you may not know, but they're all delightful in their own way.